Smart contracts and reaction-function games: What outcomes can be supported?

 \begin{theorem} All outcomes can be supported in reaction-function equilibrium if \begin{itemize}[noitemsep] \item There are at least four players, or \item There are at least three players with at least three actions each. \end{itemize} \end{theorem}

 The construction employed in the proof of Theorem~\ref{TH:moreplayers} is highly artificial and provides little in terms of practical insight---for instance, player reactions are set completely independent from their payoffs.
-In what follows, we refine the solution concept to simultaneously make equilibria more practically compelling as well as eliminate support for ``bad'' outcomes.
+Up to this point, we have imposed little structure on reactions.
+This helps to establish existence and broad support results, but also allows play that is hard to meaningfully interpret.
+In what follows, we introduce additional constraints on reaction functions (starting with \emph{safe play}) to move from theoretical possibility to more compelling predictions and to reduce support for ``bad'' outcomes.